 I frown.
 “An unknown e-mail address?”

 “Yes, but you won’t believe the picture that was in the e-mail.”
 Janice sighs.
-“You know that house we are supposed to rent?
+“You know that house we’re supposed to rent?
 Well, someone totally trashed it.”

 (Thank you for reading!
-I am currently working on the next quarter which should be ready for you to read soon!
+I am currently working on the next two college quarters which should be ready for you to read soon!
 Until then, please enjoy my other Sim stories:

 Kisses, Lexie: https://kisseslexiewright.wordpress.com/

 and if you haven’t already read it: